kautsiitd/Unsupervised-Decomposition-of-a-Multi-Author-Document/README.md

 </p>

 In this project we decompose a Multi-Author-Document in individual Authorial components sentence-wise, using NLP and ML techniques.
+**Note:** This project was completed in 2016 using Python 2.7 and the dependencies of that era.
+The code is preserved in its original form

 ## Requirements